Google Analytics Alternatives

 - GA has no real customer support.

-Google Analytics 4 is just around the corner, and I personally expect a lot from it.
+As already mentioned, Google Analytics 4 is just around the corner, and I personally expect a lot from it.
 I hope that just as we have a chance to re-think our approach to measuring stuff for our business, Google has an opportunity to re-think its approach to data collection.

 Seeing the world through pink glasses?
 Yeah, well, I am an optimist at heart.